Call Us Send Us a Message

 Warranty card & Invoice

 The serial number is the identity of the watch you buy, and that is why you will find it on the invoice as well as the warranty card.
-While buying pre-owned luxury watches in Dubai, you can always confirm if the box and papers are original and belong to that particular watch.
+While buying pre-owned watches, you can always confirm if the box and papers are original and belong to that particular watch.
 You can just match the serial number written on the invoice and the warranty card with the one engraved on the watch itself.

 Also, the warranty card and the invoice are the two most approachable places when it comes to reading the serial number.
 This is why you should always keep them with you.
 They also play a major role in getting good value for your watch when you decide to sell it.